BradyAJohnston/setup-blender/README.md

 # setup-blender

-Downloads and installs Blender to path, so you can just call `blender` from the termin on Mac / Linux / Windows:
+Downloads and installs Blender to path on your GHA runner, so you can just call `blender` without having to worry about installation.

 ```bash
 blender --version
 ```

-Exmaple:
+## Versions

+Versions can be specified with or without the patch version, as well as "daily" for the latest daily alpha builds being worked on.

+Examples: `4.2`, `4.3.2`, `daily`

+Exmaple workflow which gets blender for 3 different versions on 3 different operating systems, and then uses Blender to print the version to the console:
 ```yaml
 name: Run Tests